raafirivero/dunk-child/wp-guts/jobs.md

     [/accordion-item]

     [accordion-item title="Intern"]
-    Though we're not formally searching for interns and new talent, we keep our eyes open.
-If interested in interning with a smart, dynamic team making lots of noise, submit an application to <a href="mailto:jobs@ledunk.com?subject=Intern">jobs@ledunk.com</a>.
+    We don't formally search for interns and new talent, but we keep our eyes open.
+If you think you have what it takes to work with a dynamic team making lots of noise, submit an application to <a href="mailto:jobs@ledunk.com?subject=Intern">jobs@ledunk.com</a>.
 Include any relevant samples and resume info along with your top 5 favorite products.
 Applications without a top-5 list will be ignored.
     [/accordion-item]
 [/accordion]